Women's safety in focus as Uber rivals race across Southeast Asia

 Both use only licensed taxi drivers, which helps their strategy to market themselves as safe for women in cities such as Jakarta.
 The transportation system in the Indonesian capital is among the region's most dangerous for women, according to a survey by the Thomson Reuters Foundation.

-With safety at the center of their marketing strategy, the rape allegation against the Uber driver in India could threaten the image of these firms, whose investors include Japan's SoftBank Corp and other international names.
+With safety at the centre of their marketing strategy, the rape allegation against the Uber driver in India could threaten the image of these firms, whose investors include Japan's SoftBank Corp (9984.T) and other international names.

 "Women are our target audience," said Nguyen Tuan Anh, general manager at GrabTaxi in Vietnam.
 The majority of the company's passengers are women - as much as 70 percent in the Philippines.

 "Its drivers are all from known taxi brands so I don't have to worry about safety," said banker Bui Thi Thu Trang.
-The 30-year-old said she uses GrabTaxi frequently in Hanoi and has enjoyed numerous discounts and offers, which include vouchers for make-up from Shiseido Co Ltd.
+The 30-year-old said she uses GrabTaxi frequently in Hanoi and has enjoyed numerous discounts and offers, which include vouchers for make-up from Shiseido Co Ltd (4911.T).

 Uber said safety is a "top priority" and that it uses fully licensed drivers, of whom some are registered as taxi drivers.